Marilène Phipps

-Marilène S. Phipps-Kettlewell (born 1950 in Haiti) is a Haitian-American poet, painter, short story writer and novelist.
+Marilène S. Phipps-Kettlewell (born 1950 in Haiti) is a Haitian-American poet, painter, and short story writer.

 Early life and education

 Marilène S. Phipps-Kettlewell was born and raised in Haiti until the age of 10.
 She also lived in France.
 She studied anthropology at the University of California, Berkeley, and graduated from the University of Pennsylvania with an M.F.A. degree.

 Career

 Writing

 Phipps-Kettlewell has won fellowships from the Guggenheim Foundation, Bunting Institute, W. E. B. Du Bois Institute and the Center for the Study of World Religions, all at Harvard University, as well as from the New England Foundation for the Arts.
 Her work has appeared in the literary journals Callaloo, Tanbou, and Ploughshares.

 Her poetry has received praise for its vivid imagery and emotional depth.
-Her poem "Earthquake" was singled out for its innovative approach to depicting the 2010 Haiti earthquake, with critics noting how effectively it captures the physical and emotional devastation in Port-au-Prince.
+An AGNI review of a Harvard benefit reading for Haiti named her poem "Earthquake", on the 2010 Haiti earthquake, among three poems deserving special mention as "the most innovative in their imagery and emotional thrust".
 Her first full-length poetry collection, Crossroads and Unholy Water, was lauded for combining remarkable images and striking metaphors with accessibility, covering the full range of human experience without pretension.

 Her story collection The Company of Heaven earned recognition for its portrayal of Haitian life, with reviewers highlighting her empathy for her subjects and her ability to balance heartbreak with irony while depicting how people maintain hope amid hardship.